Category Archives: Uncategorized

 Time to SCREEN – National Cervical Screening Programme

-Cervical screening has changed.
-The new cervical screening test is here and it’s a game changer!
+The new cervical screening test is a game changer!

 Cervical cancer is preventable.
 Regular cervical screening is one of the best ways to protect yourself.